crummyh/Barbell/README.md

 If you are interested in helping, read this then see [issues](https://github.com/crummyh/frcVisionDataset/issues) for how you can help

+Note to self:
+To access the PostgreSQL database, run `sudo -u postgres psql`

 ### Libraries Used

 * Python 3